wlabatey/computer_networking_a_top_down_approach/assignments/09_rtsp/README.md

 -   Send PLAY request.
 You must insert the Session header and use the session ID returned in the SETUP response.
 You must not put the Transport header in this request.
--   Read server\'s response.
+-   Read server's response.

 ### PAUSE

 -   Send PAUSE request.
 You must insert the Session header and use the session ID returned in the SETUP response.
 You must not put the Transport header in this request.
--   Read server\'s response.
+-   Read server's response.

 ### TEARDOWN

 -   Send TEARDOWN request.
 You must insert the Session header and use the session ID returned in the SETUP response.
 You must not put the Transport header in this request.
--   Read server\'s response.
+-   Read server's response.

 **Note:** *You must insert the CSeq header in every request you send*.
 The value of the CSeq header is a number which is incremented by one for